 Tracking ETF holdings

-In our last update on ETF holdings, we reported that total known ETF gold holdings stood at 1,588.1 tons as of June 11.
-Since then, gold holdings have fallen even more.
-As of June 19, known gold holdings were 1,586.8 tons.
-Holdings fell to 1,584.9 tons on June 15 but have recovered since then.
+In our last update on ETF holdings, we reported that total known ETF gold holdings stood at 1,603.2 tons as of May 27.
+Since then, gold holdings have declined more.
+As of June 11, the known gold holdings were 1,588.1 tons.

 Implications for investors

 Since ETFs are large holders of physical gold and silver, any negative sentiment is felt across the market.
-As a result, when ETFs sell off, it’s negative for gold prices (GLD) and stocks like Sibanye Gold (SBGL), B2Gold (BTG), Hecla Mining (HL), and Silver Wheaton (SLW).
+As a result, when ETFs sell off it’s negative for precious metal prices and stocks like Sibanye Gold (SBGL), B2Gold (BTG), Hecla Mining (HL), and Silver Wheaton (SLW).
 It’s also negative for the VanEck Vectors Gold Miners ETF (GDX).
 Silver Wheaton accounts for 4.8% of GDX’s holdings.